neigeouille/TVVS-group6-assignements/Assignements/Ass2/report.md

 ### __Unit tests__

 We can see that the format that is returned is like "YYYY-MM-DD".
 So, we create a @Test in the ProjectTimeTest file that will verify if the output is formated like it should.
 We test the formatDate() method by creating a good and a wrong Date objects and then format them using the method.
 We create assertions with the expected output values.
 In the first case the assertion is a assertEquals() because we know the expected value.
-In the second case, we use a assertNotEquesl() with the supposely correct output that, in reality, can't be rerturns due to the wrong values that are out of the edges.
+In the second case, we use a assertNotEquesl() with the supposely correct output that, in reality, can't be rerturned due to the wrong values that are out of the edges.

-### __Ourcome of the tests__
+### __Outcome of the tests__

 Obviously, the right Date output the right format.
 On the contrary, the Date that doesn't fit the edges will output a strange formatted date but with the right format.
 Ir doesn't match the expected value so the assertion is valid.